-Sales people are largely driven by whether or not their name is being connected to the service or product.
+Salespeople are largely driven by whether or not their name is connected to the service or product

-By understanding that a customer doesn’t want to be passed down the line, it was important for me to build a business model which ensured that the initial salesperson would be with the customer from start to finish- an account manager.
+By understanding that a customer doesn’t want to be passed down the line, it was important for me to build a business model that ensured that the initial salesperson would be with the customer from start to finish--an account manager.
 At LIME, being intentional about the relationship with the customer is paramount.
-In fact, most of the sales reps that I train are brought to a new understanding of sales once they’ve graduated from LIME Elite Academy’s sales program.
-One of my most successful salesman was in his early forties and had a lifetime of sales related positions, and felt like the secret to life was revealed to him once he learned what relational sales represented.
+In fact, most of the sales reps who I train are brought to a new understanding of sales once they’ve graduated from LIME Elite Academy’s sales program.
+One of my most successful salesmen was in his early forties, had a lifetime of sales-related positions, and felt like the secret to life was revealed to him once he learned what relational sales represented.
 It was a beautiful process to be a part of.

 Early in LIME’s development as I was refining the model, I recognized that the year before we had done a great job of “upselling” on each account.
-After all, sales drives the success of a business- especially one in its infancy.
-Towards the end of that season, I had a conversation with a client about one of my sales guys being a really good salesman.
+After all, sales drives the success of a business--especially one in its infancy.
+Toward the end of that season, I had a conversation with a client about one of my sales guys being a really good salesman.
 She shared with me that it was hard for her to say “no” as he had done such a good job.

-As I removed myself from that conversation, I kept coming back to it as the season went on.
-Eventually, I realized that I had built a great sales process that was reaping a lot of success for our sales team, but I wanted to go above and beyond to ensure that the clients sales experience was not one-sided.
-I wanted to put the power in the hands of the consumer and allow them to freely choose what they wanted us to service for them.
+Even after I removed myself from that conversation, I kept returning to what she said.
+Eventually, I realized that I had built a great sales process that was reaping a lot of success for our sales team, but I wanted to go above and beyond to ensure that the clients' sales experience was not one-sided.
+I wanted to put the power in the hands of the consumer and allow him to freely choose what he wanted us to service.
 This effort would be driven by education.
 Not education of our sales team (although they are), but of our clients.

-At the beginning of the following season, I rolled out the annual theme - each year we have a new one, i.e. purpose, goal setting, etc. - but this particular year the theme was to serve vs. sell.
+At the beginning of the following season, I rolled out the annual theme.
+Each year we have a new one (i.e., purpose, goal setting, etc.), but this particular year the theme was to serve vs. sell.
 Because we are service and quality driven, I wanted to further align our sales and service philosophies.
-The objective was to further refine what it meant to be an advisor at LIME, which is zeroed down into the three A’s - assess, advise, and audit.
-This philosophy is tailored towards being a consultative advisor.
+The objective was to further refine what it meant to be an Advisor at LIME, which is broken down into the three As: assess, advise, and audit.
+This philosophy is tailored toward being a consultative Advisor.
 LIME’s sales philosophy is to provide a client with an exhaustive assessment based on our advising process.
-This process is very relational and is not pushy.
+This process is very relational and not pushy.

-By implementing the advisor model at LIME, the power is placed into the consumer’s hands as they become educated on how their coatings system works.
-The advisor model is also based on providing quality solutions that are best in class.
-Finally, the client is given options and not “closed”.
-In this scenario, the client is allowed to independently do their due diligence and make an educated buying decision at their pace and at their terms- all for no cost as LIME’s consults are free of charge.
+By implementing the Advisor model at LIME, the power is placed in the consumer’s hands as he becomes educated on how his coatings system works.
+The Advisor model is also based on providing quality solutions that are best in class.
+Finally, the client is given options and not “closed.”
+In this scenario, the client is allowed to independently do his due diligence and make an educated buying decision at his pace and at his terms--all for no cost, as LIME’s consults are free of charge.

-When selling, do you focus on fully educating the prospect along with complete transparency while allowing the client to close themself?
+When selling, do you focus on fully educating the prospect along with complete transparency while allowing the client to close himself?